So you want to learn how to start day trading, eh?

 Best Brokerage Account for Day Trading

 What’s the best brokerage account for day trading?
-I’ve seen many online brokers come and go.
+I’ve seen many online broker come and go.
 The reality is, what’s best for one of my students might not be the best for another.
 Don’t think just because you saw a slick TV commercial that a broker is the right one for you.

 One of the best stock trading tips I can give you is this: Do your homework.
 The tools you use, including your broker, should make you feel comfortable.
 They should be an asset to your trading venture.
 Here’s a complete guide to finding the best penny stock brokers for day traders.